 If you’re teaching from an online platform, you can continue to conference with your student individually as well as have whole-class instruction.
-Allow for a student to student discussion and activities so that you kids can continue to develop on a social and emotional level.
+Allow for a student-to-student discussion and activities so that your kids can continue to develop on a social and emotional level.

 Overall, creating a positive learning environment is no easy feat.
 There’s a lot of time and emotional energy that goes into doing so.
 But continually showing your students that you’re interested in them for them and not just because you have to teach them something because of a standard will go a long way.